Training

 Instructor’s manual

-What examiners look for during testing.
+What examiners look for during testing:

 10th-7th kyu – Examiners look for correct basic form.